Choosing the Right Medicare FFS Risk-Sharing Partners for Your Post-Acute Care Organization

 There are currently three basic types of DCEs that health systems can choose from:

 Standard DCEs are designed for health systems and other organizations with experience serving Medicare FFS beneficiaries.
 If an organization previously participated in the Next Generation ACO Model or Pioneer ACO Model, it may thrive in a standard DCE.
 If an organization does not have experience serving Medicare FFS beneficiaries, it may choose to participate as a New Entrant DCE.

 Organizations that serve high-risk beneficiaries with complex needs may be concerned about success in a risk-sharing model.
 That’s why CMS has developed High Needs Population DCEs.
 For example, this model might work well for an organization with a population that includes a significant number of dually eligible beneficiaries.
 Because the patients’ needs are more complex, this model includes different performance metrics from other DCEs and ACOs.

-Similarly, the Medicaid Managed Care Organization (MCO) direct contracting modelis designed to help health systems and healthcare organizations serving dually-eligible populations who receive their Medicaid benefits through an MCO.
-MCOs already take on increased risk by accepting accountability for total cost of care in addition to their existing responsibility for participating in a Medicaid managed care contract.
+Similarly, the Medicaid Managed Care Organization (MCO) direct contracting model is designed to help health systems and healthcare organizations serving dually-eligible populations who receive their Medicaid benefits through an MCO.
+MCOs already take on increased risk by accepting accountability for the total cost of care in addition to their existing responsibility for participating in a Medicaid-managed care contract.